Tag: parents

 Monster reading

-We like these reading puzzles a lot, because children practise different perceptions and accurate reading or listening.
+We like these reading puzzles a lot, because children practice different perceptions and accurate reading or listening.
 Also, the children have great fun and are happy when all the pictures are in the correct place.

 DOWNLOAD (3,8 MB)